Connor-Russell/Blender-X-Plane-Extensions/README.md

 - Facade Importer (basic)
 - Line Exporter
 - Line Importer
-- Object Importer
+- Object Importer (WIP, some animations don't import properly)

 Additional features planned include:
-- Polygon Exporter
-- Polygon Importer
 - Autogen Point Exporter with auto-splitting of multiple material objects into different .objs

 Releases can be found on the release page.
-Alternatively, to get the latest version, clone the repository, and copy "io_scene_xplane_ext" into your Blender script folder.
+To install, simply go to your Blender Settings, then addon, then choose install from file, and select "Blender X-Plane Extensions.zip".

 ### [X-Plane Materials](https://github.com/Connor-Russell/Blender-X-Plane-Extensions/wiki/X%E2%80%90Plane-Materials)